 MCLA's commitment to civic engagement and community building is reflected in the over 90,000 hours that MCLA students devoted to community service, volunteerism and service learning during the last five academic years.

-Pathways: Work with local high school classes to inspire and encourage them to consider continuing their education.
+Pathways - Visit with local teenagers and people considering applying to college to talk to them about the application process, and what college life is like.
 Share your story, answer questions, and provide a real first hand perspective of what college is really like.
-Meets at set times that change throughout the semester, sign up for more info below!
+Meets at various times around the semester.

 |Spencer Moser (He/Him)